bbapp-grp/workflow-template/COMPLETE-GITOPS-FLOW.md

 # Complete GitOps CI/CD Flow

+> **⚠️ DEPRECATED**: This document describes the old GitOps approach using FluxCD that is no longer used.
+We have migrated to direct deployment using GitHub Actions.
+This document is kept for historical reference only.

-This document shows the end-to-end CI/CD and GitOps flow we've implemented for the BBApp microservices.
+This document shows the end-to-end CI/CD and GitOps flow we previously implemented for the BBApp microservices.

 ## Architecture Overview